-Task Weighting (100% for the year) Due Date Outcomes Assessed Syllabus Topic Overview of Assessment Task #1 Imaginative Writing and Reflection 25% Term 1 Week 9 EN5-1A, EN5-4B, EN5-5C, EN5-9E Experimenting with Narratives Students will compose an imaginative text exploring an alternative point of view on a significant event from the novel they have read in class.
-Students will also be required to write a reflection explaining their creative choices #2 War Poetry Essay 25% Term 2 Week 9 EN5-3B, EN5-6C, EN5-8D Perspectives of War Students will compose an essay on two World War poets they have studied in class #3 Drama Multimodal 25% Term 3 Week 9 EN5-2A, EN5-3B, EN5-5C, EN5-7D Complex Characters Students will work in pairs to produce a radio interview between the director and interviewer of their studied drama play #4 Yearly Examination 25% Term 4 Week 3 All outcomes may be assessed Yearly Exam Students will be assessed on the skills and processes they've learnt this year
+Task Weighting (100% for the year) Due Date Outcomes Assessed Syllabus Topic Overview of Assessment Task #1 Imaginative Writing and Reflection 25% Term 1 Week 10 EN5-1A, EN5-4B, EN5-5C, EN5-9E Experimenting with Narratives Students will compose an imaginative text exploring an alternative point of view on a significant event from the novel they have read in class.
+Students will also be required to write a reflection evaluating their creative choices #2 War Poetry Essay 25% Term 2 Week 9 EN5-3B, EN5-6C, EN5-8D Perspectives of War Students will compose an essay on a World War One poet they have studied in class #3 25% EN5-2A, EN5-3B, EN5-5C, EN5-7D Complex Characters Students will work in pairs to produce a multimodal podcast on their studied drama play #4 Yearly Examination 25% Term 4 Week 2 All outcomes may be assessed Yearly Exam Students will be assessed on the skills and processes they've learnt this year.
+Section 1: Unseen Material/Comprehension/Short Answer Section 2: Essay on Unit 3 Texts